 But they do all their deeds to be noticed by men; for they broaden their phylacteries and lengthen the tassels of their garments.
 They love the place of honor at banquets and the chief seats in the synagogues, and respectful greetings in the market places, and being called Rabbi by men

-My recent client couldn’t wait for me to witness her closet.
-Her wardrobe was the main focus of our organizing session for the day; you could tell she was delighted that this was where she would be spending our time together.
-Upon entering her closet, I couldn’t help but noticing many designer shoes (some never worn) and many designer labels on her dresses and accessories.
+One of my recent client scouldn’t wait for me to witness her closet.
+Her wardrobe was the main focus of our organizing session for the day.
+You could tell she was delighted that this was where we would be spending our time.
+Upon entering her closet, I couldn’t help but noticing many designer shoes (some never worn) and lots of designer labels on her dresses and accessories.
 She seemed almost intoxicated by the fact that the closet reflected an aura of status few could rival.